 This is the mindset we have in the early part of the 21st century.
 And naturally, it only adds to the sense of insecurity and unease that people throughout the world are feeling.

-There may be a tiny bit of wiggle room for argument about exactly what effect that man is having on global warming.
-And there is room to argue about how the planet will respond in the medium or long term.
-(I say that because climate scientists constantly revise their models because the planet is more than the models of it.)
+I have a different argument on the ‘why’ of what we should do.
+What I mean is that there may be a bit of wiggle room for argument about exactly what effect that man is having on global warming and how the planet will respond in the medium or long term.

 But what is not in doubt is that we are destroying the Earth and ourselves with pollution.